pyxem/pyxem/docs/source/index.rst

-pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library and draws on `DiffPy <http://diffpy.org>`__ for atomic structure manipulation.
+pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library and draws on `DiffPy <http://diffpy.org>`__ for atomic structure manipulation. pyXem is released under the GPL v3 license.

-pyXem is released under the GPL v3 license.
+One can find citation information, installation instructions and credits at our github page `here <https://github.com/pyxem/pyxem>`__.

-Tutorial notebooks are available `here <https://github.com/pyxem/pyxem-demos>`__.
+Meanwhile, tutorial notebooks are available `here <https://github.com/pyxem/pyxem-demos>`__.

 .. warning::